-- 1. accessories that may be potentially dangerous and may include, but are not limited to, spiked arm bands, spiked necklaces, heavy chains, studded garments or accessories; - 2. clothing or accessories associated with gangs or any garment with obscene, offensive, intimidating language or images relating to gangs or violence; - 3. clothing or accessories that reference the use of drugs, alcohol, tobacco, or violence;
+1. accessories that may be potentially dangerous and may include, but are not limited to, spiked arm bands, spiked necklaces, heavy chains, studded garments or accessories;

-- 4. clothing or accessories associated with discrimination on the basis of gender, age, race, religious creed, color, sexual orientation, marital status, national origin, or disability; - 5. clothing exposing the torso or upper thighs such as see-through garments, spaghetti straps, mini-skirts, mini-dresses, halters, backless dresses or shirts, tube tops, tank tops, bare midriff outfits, etc. or shirts and/or blouses tied at the midriff; - 6. clothing that promotes sexually suggestive material; - 7. clothing not properly fastened; - 8. visible undergarments, such as boxer shorts, bras, and thongs; - 9. undergarments worn as outer garments; - 10. nightwear/loungewear/pajamas; - 11. tight fitting clothing made of spandex or spandex-like fabric, including bicycle shorts; - 12. leggings not covered by an appropriate outer garment that complies with the dress code; - 13. excessively large or form-fitting clothing that is disruptive to the order and discipline of the school setting or constitutes a safety hazard to the student(s); - 14. footwear that is deemed hazardous or dangerous to the health and safety of students or others, such as bedroom slippers, or cleats; (The principal may further designate the footwear that is permissible under the dress code policy.) - 15. clothing that exposes private body areas including, but not limited to, cleavage, groin, buttocks, navel, and midriff; - 16. garments that have rips, holes, or fraying in the body that exposes skin, leggings, or undergarments; - 17. articles of clothing, jewelry, buttons, haircuts, tattoos, markings, body piercing, or other attire that is disruptive, offensive, suggestive, or indecent or considered a safety issue; - 18. sunglasses worn inside the building; or - 19. other inappropriate or disruptive items as determined by principal/designee.
+- 2. clothing or accessories associated with gangs or any garment with obscene, offensive, intimidating language or images relating to gangs or violence; - 3. clothing or accessories that reference the use of drugs, alcohol, tobacco, or violence; - 4. clothing or accessories associated with discrimination on the basis of gender, age, race, religious creed, color, sexual orientation, marital status, national origin, or disability; - 5. clothing exposing the torso or upper thighs such as see-through garments, spaghetti straps, mini-skirts, mini-dresses, halters, backless dresses or shirts, tube tops, tank tops, bare midriff outfits, etc. or shirts and/or blouses tied at the midriff; - 6. clothing that promotes sexually suggestive material; - 7. clothing not properly fastened; - 8. visible undergarments/underwear, such as boxer shorts, bras, and thongs; - 9. undergarments worn as outer garments; - 10. nightwear/loungewear/pajamas; - 11. tight tight-fitting clothing to include garments made of spandex or spandex-like fabric, lycra, or any other fabric that is revealing or inappropriate for school.
+Such garments include, but are not limited to, including bicycle shorts or those garments that are designed for exercise; - 12. leggings/jeggings not covered by an appropriate outer garment that complies with the dress code; - 13. excessively large or form-fitting clothing that is disruptive to the order and discipline of the school setting or constitutes a safety hazard to the student(s); - 14. footwear that is deemed hazardous or dangerous to the health and safety of students or others, such as bedroom slippers, or cleats; (The principal may further designate the footwear that is permissible under the dress code policy.) - 15. clothing that exposes private body areas including, but not limited to, cleavage, groin, buttocks, navel, and midriff; - 16. garments that have rips, holes, or fraying in the body that exposes the torso, thigh, or undergarments; - 17. articles of clothing, jewelry, buttons, haircuts, tattoos, markings, body piercing, or other attire that is disruptive, offensive, suggestive, or indecent or considered a safety issue; - 18. sunglasses worn inside the building; or - 19. other inappropriate or disruptive items as determined by principal/designee.